mhampson31/synalpheus/README.md

 * Docker integration
 * Storing info about applications you're not managing via Authentik in your Postgres database

-Future work:
-* User-added bookmark links
-* Substantial prettification

 Setup:
-1. Ensure you have a working Authentik setup (version 2022.7 or later)
+1. Ensure you have a working Authentik setup (version 2024.6 or later is required)
 2. Add a new OAuth2 app in your Authentik environment for Synalpheus with the following scopes:
   * openid
   * profile